A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: A conformal test of two-sample conditional distributions

 where $\zeta\sim U(0,1)$ is independent of everything else.
-Because $R$ has a uniform distribution on $\{1,...,m+1\}$ by exchangeability, it follows that $U$ has a uniform distribution on $[0,1]$.
-The construction of $U$ can be viewed as a continuous version of $U(Y_{m+1})$ given in \eqref{eq:pi}.
+By exchangeability $R$ has a uniform distribution on $\{1,...,n_{11}+1\}$, and hence $U$ has a uniform distribution on $[0,1]$.
+This $U$ can be viewed as a continuous version of $\tilde U$ in \eqref{eq:pi}, and can serve as a $p$-value for our testing problem.
+Thus we call the statistic $U$ a \emph{conformal $p$-value}.

-The derivation above indicates that if $P_{1,X}=P_{2,X}$ the statistic $U$ in \eqref{eq:U} can be used as an exact $p$-value to test the covariate shift hypothesis.
-Therefore, in the rest of this paper we call such a statistic $U$ a \emph{conformal $p$-value}.

-In order to develop a test procedure, we need to resolve the following three issues. \begin{enumerate} \item How to choose a conformity score function $V$ so that the test can separate $H_0$ and $H_1$? \item How to make use of multiple data points from $P_2$ to have increased power under $H_1$? \item How to allow for $P_{1,X}\neq P_{2,X}$? \end{enumerate}
+In order to develop this idea into a useful test procedure, we need to resolve the following three issues. \begin{enumerate} \item How to choose a conformity score function $v$? \item How to allow for $P_{1,X}\neq P_{2,X}$? \item How to make use of multiple data points from $P_2$ to have increased power under $H_1$? \end{enumerate}

 These three issues are addressed in the next three subsections, respectively.